Orphan Drug Designation FAQ

 No!
 Animal model data of the human rare disease in animals who received your product showing evidence of change such as smaller tumors, longer survival rates, better histology at necropsy, among others) compared to diseased animals who did not receive the orphan product are 100% satisfactory.

-As the previous director of the Office of Orphan Products (OOPD), I was the final authority deciding the fate of 1,400 orphan drug designation applications.
-Like my predecessors and my successors, roughly 30% of all first time applicants were designated.
-With repeated resubmission this number gets up to a little better than half all applicants.
+As the previous director of the Office of Orphan Products (OOPD), Dr. Cote was the final authority deciding the fate of 1,400 orphan drug designation applications.
+Like his predecessors and successors, roughly 30% of all first-time applicants were designated.
+With repeated resubmission, this number gets up to a little better than half of all applicants.

-In contrast, from my regulatory consulting office, more than 90% of all applicants are awarded.
+In contrast, from his regulatory consulting office, more than 90% of all applicants are awarded.
 Why?
-Not because I receive any special treatment from my ex employees, no. Rather, I will only accept clients who are as committed to success in developing their orphan products as we are in acquiring orphan designation .
-My advice and our team's support will guide them throughout the regulatory process in writing an application that meets approval requirements.
-Basically, I offer my clients access to my unique experience as a trusted advisor who shares their ambition to develop drugs for patients with rare diseases.
+Not because he receives any special treatment from his past employees, no. Rather, he will only accept clients who are as committed to success in developing their orphan products as the Only Orphans Cote team is in acquiring orphan designation .
+His advice and our team's support guides clients throughout the regulatory process in writing an application that meets approval requirements.
+Basically, Dr. Cote offers his clients access to his unique experience as a trusted advisor who shares their ambition to develop drugs for patients with rare diseases.

-• How long have you been working with biotech's on orphan drug designations?
+How long has Dr. Cote been working with biotechs on orphan drug designations?

 Our initial 30-minute conversation is free.
-Of course, you get what you pay for.
-But we love to advise, to teach, and to opine.
-Our business model is to charge for tangible products (i.e. written applications) that advance our client’s assets value, typically by 10x to 100x our fee for these written deliverables.
+We love to advise, to teach, and share perspectives.
+Beyond that, our business model is to charge for tangible products (i.e. written applications) that advance our client’s assets value, typically by 10x to 100x our fee for these written deliverables.

 Absolutely!
 Half our work is orphan designation both at FDA and EMA, the other half is getting orphan drugs through the review division as marketed products; Pre IND Meeting, Type A/B/C/D Meetings, Breakthrough Therapy Designation, Fast Track Designation, INTERACT Meetings, OOPD Meetings, IND Submission, QIDPD, RMAT.
 At Only Orphans Cote, we do everything to get your orphan drug licensed and marketed in the US.